 Also see this repository on how to write RFC using Markdown.

 It provides an advanced markdown dialect that processes file(s) to produce internet-drafts in XML RFC 7991 format.
 Mmark can produce xml2rfc (aforementioned RFC 7991), RFC 7749 (xml2rfc version 2 - now deprecated), HTML5 output, markdown and manual pages.

 How Do I Create an Independent IETF Document?
-Use the following as starting point for your title block, ipr and submissiontype or the important settings here.
+Use the following as starting point for your title block, ipr and submissiontype are the important settings here.

 title = "Title" abbrev = "Title" ipr = "none" submissiontype = "independent" keyword = [""] [seriesInfo] name = "Internet-Draft" value = "draft-00" stream = "independent" status = "informational" How Do I Create an IRTF Document?